ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 If the request is not formatted correctly (i.e. required fields non received or received with incorrect format), the handler MUST respond with a 4.00 (Bad Request) error message.
 If the request contains unknown or non-expected fields present, the handler MUST silently ignore them and continue processing.
 Application profiles MAY define optional or mandatory payload formats for specific error cases (OPT6).

 Otherwise, the handler checks that the public key specified in the 'client_cred' field has a valid format for the group identified by "GROUPNAME", i.e. it is encoded as expected and is compatible with the signature algorithm and possible associated parameters.
 If that cannot be successfully verified, the handler MUST respond with a 4.00 (Bad Request) error message.
 Applications profiles MAY define alternatives (OPT5).

 Otherwise, the handler verifies the signature contained in the 'client_cred_verify' field of the request, using the public key specified in the 'client_cred' field.
 If the signature does not pass verification, the handler MUST respond with a 4.01 (Unauthorized) error message.
 If the KDC cannot retrieve the 'kdcchallenge' associated to this Client (see {{token-post}}), the KDC MUST respond with a 4.00 Bad Request error response, whose payload is a CBOR map including a newly generated 'kdcchallenge'.
 This error response MUST also have Content-Format application/ace+cbor.

 If verification succeeds, the handler replaces the old public key of the node NODENAME with the one specified in the 'client_cred' field of the request, and stores it as the new current public key of the node NODENAME, in the list of group members' public keys for the group identified by GROUPNAME.

+If COSE Keys are used as encoding of public keys in the group, the KDC MUST set the 'kid' key paramenter of the new current public key to the node identifier that the client has in the group.
+If an alternative encoding of public keys is used, the KDC MUST set the node identifier of the client in the new current public key as appropriate for that encoding.

 Then, the handler replies with a 2.04 (Changed) response, which does not include a payload.

 ## Retrieval of Group Names and URIs {#retrieval-gnames}